Push-up bars are highly sought-after calisthenics equipment since they bring an amazing exercise variety to your workout regime.

 One of the push-up bar exercises involving a handstand is the hollow back handstand.
 It requires great mobility.

-Bend the legs furthest over the head and push your shoulders in the opposite direction.
+- Bend the legs furthest over the head and push your shoulders in the opposite direction.
 If you only do it with your legs bent over, you will lose your balance quickly.

 9. One Arm Handstand

-The one-arm handstand is one of the most difficult in calisthenics.
 To do a one-arm handstand, you need a highly developed balance, and without constant training, it will be next to impossible to master the one-arm handstand.
+Even I can't perform this movement and I've been training for over 18 years (granted, I haven't been training to perform this movement, but it's still incredibly tough).

 10. Full Planche

 In the calisthenics community and especially in exercises using push-up bars, the full planche is considered a 'dream skill.'
+And if I'm being honest, I'd LOVE to be able to hold this position for longer than 2 seconds.

 However, the most beneficial thing about full planche is not being discouraged by slow progress.
-For certain athletes, mastering the full planchet may take years, whereas, for others, it only takes a few months.
+For certain athletes, mastering the full planche may take years, whereas, for others, it only takes a few months.

+You can also use resistance bands to form a better feel of the full planche and turn your workout quite exciting.
 Simultaneously, you will also improve your strength and technique, and it also becomes easier for you to track your progress since you will work with varying strength resistance bands.

 11. Straddle Planche